zhaijialong/RealEngine/README.md

 my toy engine, mainly for rendering expariment and learning

-requires a GPU which support DX12 Ultimate
+requires a GPU which supports DX12 Ultimate

 ## some highlights

 * utilize latest DX12 features, such as raytracing, mesh shaders, HLSL 2021, etc.
 * render graph based architecture, with automatically barriers and transient resources management
 * fully bindless resources with SM6.6
-* two-phase occlusion culling (like Ubi's GPU driven pipeline)
+* two-phase occlusion culling (like Ubi's GPU driven pipeline). no matter how many different meshes and textures, always two drawcalls(indirect DispatchMesh) per PSO.
 * print functions which can be used shaders

 ## planned features